codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/views.rst

 views can flexibly be embedded within other views (within other views, etc.) if you need this type of hierarchy.

-Views are never called directly, they must be loaded by a controller.
+Views are never called directly, they must be loaded by a controller or :ref:`view route <view-routes>`.

 Remember that in an MVC framework, the Controller acts as the traffic cop, so it is responsible for fetching a particular view.
 If you have not read the :doc:`Controllers </incoming/controllers>` page, you should do so before continuing.